-- B7.2 In an elimination series, protests and requests for redress shall be made orally immediately following the heat in which the incident occurred.
-The protest committee may take evidence in any way it considers appropriate and may communicate its decision orally. - B7.3 Add new rule 62.1(e): 'a board that failed to keep clear and caused capsize of the other board.' - B7.4 Add new rule 70.7: 'Appeals are not permitted in disciplines with elimination series.'
+In an elimination series, protests and requests for redress shall be made orally immediately following the heat in which the incident occurred.
+The protest committee may take evidence in any way it considers appropriate and may communicate its decision orally.

+B7.3 Add new rule 62.1(e): 'a board that failed to keep clear and retired or was penalized caused capsize of the other board.'